Forecaster

 • forecast_prob_attribute_name – metadata feature name to use in annotation for forecast result probability, default: “forecast_prob”

-fit(corpus: convokit.model.corpus.Corpus, y=None, selector: Callable[[convokit.model.conversation.Conversation], bool] = <function Forecaster.<lambda>>, ignore_utterances: Callable[[convokit.model.utterance.Utterance], bool] = <function Forecaster.<lambda>>)
+fit(corpus: convokit.model.corpus.Corpus, context_selector: Callable[[convokit.forecaster.forecaster.ContextTuple], bool] = <function Forecaster.<lambda>>, val_context_selector: Optional[Callable[[convokit.forecaster.forecaster.ContextTuple], bool]] = None)

 Parameters

-• corpus – target Corpus
+• corpus – The Corpus containing the data to train on

 Returns